Description: |

 First time applicants must submit the following documentation to their nearest Department of Home Affairs office or South African mission or consulate abroad:

 Your fingerprints will be taken by a Home Affairs official and imprinted on Form DHA-9.
-Note: If you are a naturalised citizen or a permanent residence permit holder, you must attach the following to your application form:
+Note: If you’re a naturalised citizen or a permanent residence permit holder, you must attach the following to your application form:

-If the permanent residence permit or exemption certificate cannot be furnished, Form BI-829 must be completed for the issuing of a duplicate thereof.
+If the permanent residence permit or exemption certificate can’t be furnished, Form BI-829 must be completed for the issuing of a duplicate thereof.
+If the naturalisation certificate can’t be provided, you must apply for a duplicate before submitting the ID book application.
 Re-issuing an ID In the event that your ID is lost, damaged or stolen, you may request a Temporary Identification Certificate (TIC).
 This can be done at any office of the Department of Home Affairs and is subject to the verification of your fingerprints.
 You can also get a new ID if:

 Be sure to provide your cellphone number in your application so that you can receive regular updates on the progress of your application via SMS.
 To get the SMS updates, simply SMS the word “ID” followed by your ID number to 32551.
 You will be charged R1 for each SMS sent.
 For more information on how to apply for an identity document, visit the Department of Home Affairs website, where you can also track and trace the progress of your ID application.
 Correcting errors in your ID If you get your ID and there are errors, the Department of Home Affairs will replace your ID for free.
 To apply to correct information in your ID, simply submit the following to any office of the Department of Home Affairs: